smvs-gmbh/smvs-operations/docs/adr/ADR-004-Alert-led-Product-and-Pack-Context-Model.md

 - Exceptions
 - Audit Trails
 - Product information
-- IMT information
 - VerifyIt scan events

 as a unified operational context.

 ### Separation of Evidence and Conclusions

-Operational evidence such as IMT records, audit trails and future AI recommendations shall remain distinguishable from operational decisions and user actions.
+Operational evidence such as audit trails and future AI recommendations shall remain distinguishable from operational decisions and user actions.

 This supports transparency, traceability and future validation activities.